-An ACE is an Administrative Center for Excellence.
+The ACE are Administrative Centers for Excellence.
 This type of administrative model was first presented in 2011 following a Huron review of administrative services at the University of Kansas Medical Center that included the Schools of Medicine, Nursing and Health Professions.
 A survey was sent out to all administrative staff to assess the type of services that staff provided, level of satisfaction, and areas of concern, etc. It was determined that:

 Furthermore, there is concern that many departments lack experienced and inadequately trained administrators to manage their departments especially in areas relating to overspent grants, retroactive funding changes, effort reporting, cost-sharing, monitoring grant expenditures, etc. Other issues affecting the sustainability of the current administrative model include budget cuts, loss of staff, and lack of tools.

 The purpose of the ACE is to provide an efficient and experienced team to better meet the needs of faculty, students, postdoctoral fellows, and staff by consolidating the business functions into one administrative service center, providing excellent administrative services, simplifying systems, and streamlining technology to reduce the time required to accomplish tasks.